plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The focused presentation-design work still needs to determine:

 * the exact base classes and public configuration API;
-* the final role name, including reconciliation of `errors` with the earlier singular `error` convention;
 * how header and footer text and their Localization Keys are configured;
 * whether issue-count selection requires rules beyond normal and single-issue templates;
 * which tokens are supported by field and form presentations;